fernandocvlopes/ClientsAPI/README.md

 The following practices were consistently used during the project:
 * TDD
 * SOLID
 * Repository Pattern - There are two samples, one using memory and another using file.
-To save to a DataBase, it is necessary just to createa new repo.
+To save to a DataBase, it is necessary just to create a new repo.

 The project was developed using .NET technology